COVID: Germany introduces new measures to curb the pandemic | DW | 18.11.2021

 Chancellor Angela Merkel and her likely successor, Olaf Scholz, attended the Bundestag session on Thursday

-Acting Chancellor Angela Merkel and the 16 state premiers reportedly agreed on several measures to curb the pandemic.
-Among them will be mandatory vaccinations for employees of hospitals and nursing homes.
+Acting Chancellor Angela Merkel and the country's 16 state premiers reportedly agreed on several measures to curb the pandemic.
+Among them will be mandatory vaccinations for all employees of hospitals and nursing homes.

 According to the media outlet Redaktionsnetzwerk Deutschland (RND) they also agreed on the introduction of restrictions for the unvaccinated in those areas where a certain hospitalization rate is exceeded.